Ftkhan717/Introduction-about-GitHub/README.md

 ![GitHub Logo](https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png)

-## Welcome to Humara's GitHub Introduction Class!

-🎉 Congratulations on embarking on your GitHub journey!
-In this class, we will cover the fundamentals of creating new files, using capital letters, and writing READMEs on GitHub - essential skills for any developer or team collaborating on projects. 🚀

 ## What is GitHub?

 GitHub is a powerful platform that empowers developers like you to collaborate on software projects, share code, and work together seamlessly.
 It utilizes Git, a distributed version control system, to keep track of changes made to your code over time.